 Shipping and delivery can often be where merchants fall short of expectations, and it can have serious repercussions for retention.
 This is especially true during key periods with high order volumes and hard deadlines like the holiday season.
 Think about it, if you were ordering a gift for a loved one and it didn’t arrive on time despite ordering before the deadline, you’d likely lay some blame with the retailer.

 Customer expectations are higher than ever, particularly as many have experience with retailers such as Amazon where shipping is super fast and often free or low-cost.
 And when you don’t meet those expectations, the impact is very real.
-In one report, 98% of customers would be less likely to purchase from a retailer again after a negative delivery experience, and 83% of customers said they would never shop with that retailer again.
-In another survey, 56% of customers said a bad delivery experience would make them less likely to recommend the brand to others.
+In one report, 84% of customers said they would stop shopping with a retailer after one negative shipping experience.

 However, when you do meet expectations you really will reap the rewards.
-In a Narvar survey, 96% of customers said that a positive delivery experience would encourage them to shop with an online retailer again, and 83% said that they would recommend the retailer to others.
+In one survey, 96% of customers said that a positive delivery experience would encourage them to shop with an online retailer again.

 Order tracking is one of the primary ways merchants can improve that delivery experience for customers.
-Being able to track an order is something 83% of customers say is important to their online shopping experience.
+95% of customers say that tracking is essential to their experience.
 And it’s not just about having a tracking link, but about getting specific information about the whereabouts of their order.
 In other words, if you want to make even more impact, you need to offer real-time tracking.
-73% say that real-time package tracking would improve their overall customer experience, and according to UPS 74% of customers will choose a retailer that offers real-time tracking over one that doesn’t.

 How to improve your order tracking